 The second, actually before the persistence factor, is clear and specific desire and a detailed and written down goal!
 Having the desire is really a fuel which permits your persistence to manifest in actions that bring outcomes.
 One of the biggest problems of humanity is not having a clear thought of where they’re headed.

-The third is constant studying and learning.
+.
 The prosperous person is an individual who invests time into studying continually.
 After all, leaders are readers!

 Some persons say success is difficult.
 But the true challenging factor to success is an internal factor and has absolutely nothing to do with externals – it is a state of mind and a constant simplicity of action.
 This you can control!
 Forget the “special techniques”, with simplicity success is easy!
 Too much of anything – plans, knowledge, tips, techniques, expert opinions, confusion only gets in the way…..

 4 Phases of Hypnosis: How a script is built

 1. Induction Script - this is the initial relaxation script.
 An induction is to help you 'induce' relaxation.
 For example, the script may ask you to close your eyes and relax your scalp muscles.
 In this case, (& there are other styles of induction scripts,) the script may start at the scalp, to muscles at the back of the head, the muscles around the eyes, cheeks, the jaw, neck... all the way down to the tips of the toes.
 Just follow the suggestions, and allow yourself to relax.
 NEXT: